tableau/connector-plugin-sdk/docs/example.md

 ## ![5]({{ site.baseurl }}/assets/pce-5.png) Connection Properties

-(Optional) This script is needed only if you're using a JDBC driver.
-The example below is for a connector to Amazon Athena.
+The Connection Properties script (connectionProperties.js) is optional.
+You need this script only if you're using a JDBC driver.

-### Example connectionProperties.js
+This example is for a connector to Amazon Athena.

 ```
 (function propertiesBuilder(attr) {